BorkStick/stream-template/README.md

         - [ ] script
         - [ ] search and replace
         - [ ] manually do it
+        - [ ] make sure the paths match up (not all caps git will clone as lowercase)
     - [ ] add requirements

 - [ ] clean things up